amberframework/docs/guides/configuration.md

 ### Application.cr

 The main entry point for an Amber application is `config/application.cr`.
-This application file allows you to overwrite settings based on dynamic values.
+This application file allows you to overwrite settings using dynamic values.
 It also allows you to use environment variables available to the application process to configure your application.

 ```ruby
 # config/application.cr